In October 2017, Dr. Tara Zier, 47, stepped onto her outside patio to answer a call that would change the trajectory of her life.

 Finally, a local neurologist ran a series of tests and found a high presence of Anti-GAD65 antibodies, confirming a condition with a somewhat silly name that belies a brutal illness.
 “You have Stiff Person Syndrome,” said Dr. Michael Sirdofsky of Georgetown University Hospital on that October call.
 Zier had a medical background but had never heard of SPS.
 As soon as the call ended, she consulted with Google: Stiff Person Syndrome (SPS) was a rare, progressive autoimmune disease.
 There was no cure.

 Symptoms of SPS range from general chronic pain to disabling full-body muscle spasms that cause people to freeze like a human-statue, leading to bone-shattering falls.
 The spasms themselves are so powerful that they can dislocate joints and break bones.
 Like most autoimmune diseases, people with SPS typically have other autoimmune conditions.
-Officially, one or two in a million people will develop SPS, but because it is often mistaken for multiple sclerosis, Parkinson’s disease, fibromyalgia, psychosomatic illness, and anxiety, the number of patients is actually much higher.
+Officially, one or two in a million people have SPS, but because it is often mistaken for multiple sclerosis, Parkinson’s disease, fibromyalgia, psychosomatic illness, and anxiety, the number of patients is likely much higher.
 It takes, on average, a staggering seven years to diagnose.

 Zier’s hips became so weak, she could not climb the stairs in her house.
 Her head and neck felt squeezed in a vice.
 Just taking a shower took tremendous effort and depleted all of her energy.
 On the nights when her heart would race and her breathing would be labored, she would take her own vital signs.
 “I was panicked.
 My kids had just lost their father.
 I couldn’t bear the thought of them losing me too.”